dbt-labs/docs.getdbt.com/website/docs/docs/core/connect-data-platform/redshift-setup.md

 In dbt-redshift 1.5, we switched to using `redshift_connector`, which accepts `verify-ca`, and `verify-full` as valid `sslmode` inputs, and has a `ssl` parameter of `True` or `False`, according to redshift [doc](https://docs.aws.amazon.com/redshift/latest/mgmt/python-configuration-options.html#:~:text=parameter%20is%20optional.-,sslmode,-Default%20value%20%E2%80%93%20verify).

-For backwards compatibility, dbt-redshift now supports for valid inputs for `sslmode` in `psycopg2`.
+For backward compatibility, dbt-redshift now supports valid inputs for `sslmode` in `psycopg2`.
 We've added conversion logic mapping each of `psycopg2`'s accepted `sslmode` values to the corresponding `ssl` and `sslmode` parameters in `redshift_connector`.

 Table below details accepted `sslmode` parameters and how connection will be made according to each option: